kyang5/coursedescriptions/source/lakeShorefall.rst

 :doc:`comp163`
-    | Section 001 (3249) Credits: 3; In person; Lecture
+    | Section 001 (3047) Credits: 3; In person; Lecture
-    | Instructor: Curtis D Tuckey
+    | Instructor: Nathan Lopez
-    | Mundelein Center:0608 (Lake Shore) Monday, Wednesday 02:45PM-04:00
+    | Cuneo Hall:218 (Lake Shore) Monday, Wednesday 02:45PM-04:00

     **Notes:**
     This course is primarily intended to serve certain majors and minors.
 Students wishing to satisfy Core requirements in the Quantitative Analysis knowledge area are encouraged to enroll in COMP 125 or COMP 150 instead.

     This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp163`
-    | Section 002 (3514) Credits: 3; In person; Lecture
+    | Section 002 (3275) Credits: 3; In person; Lecture
-    | Instructor: Curtis D Tuckey
+    | Instructor: Nathan Lopez
-    | Inst for Environment:111 (Lake Shore) Monday, Wednesday 04:15PM-05:30
+    | Cuneo Hall:218 (Lake Shore) Monday, Wednesday 04:15PM-05:30

     **Notes:**
     This course is primarily intended to serve certain majors and minors.
 Students wishing to satisfy Core requirements in the Quantitative Analysis knowledge area are encouraged to enroll in COMP 125 or COMP 150 instead.

     This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp163`
-    | Section 003 (5993) Credits: 3; In person; Lecture
+    | Section 003 (4867) Credits: 3; In person; Lecture
-    | Instructor: Chandra N Sekharan
+    | Instructor: Duru Turkoglu
-    | Dumbach Hall:228 (Lake Shore) Tuesday, Thursday 01:00PM-02:15
+    | Cuneo Hall:324 (Lake Shore) Tuesday, Thursday 10:00AM-11:15

     **Notes:**
     This course is primarily intended to serve certain majors and minors.
 Students wishing to satisfy Core requirements in the Quantitative Analysis knowledge area are encouraged to enroll in COMP 125 or COMP 150 instead.

     This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp170`
-    | Section 001 (3250) Credits: 3; Blended; Lecture
+    | Section 001/01L (3048) Credits: 3; In person; Lecture/Lab
-    | Instructor: Robert Yacobellis
+    | Instructor: Staff
+    | Cuneo Hall:311 (Lake Shore) Monday, Wednesday, Friday 11:30AM-12:20
-    | Crown Center:105 (Lake Shore) Tuesday, Thursday 10:00AM-11:15
+    | Cuneo Hall:311 (Lake Shore) Monday 12:35PM-01:25 (lab)

     **Notes:**
-    This course is restricted to undergraduate students in the College of Arts and Sciences.
-Students from other schools specifically wishing to enroll in COMP
-    170 should contact the Computer Science Department to request an enrollment override.
+    This course is restricted to students in the College of Arts and Sciences.
+Students from other schools specifically wishing to enroll in COMP 170 should contact the Computer Science Department to request an enrollment override.

+    Students enrolled in COMP 170-001 (Lecture) will be automatically enrolled in COMP 170-01L (Lab).

+    This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

-    This is a *blended* course, consisting of required pre-recorded lectures, coupled with in-class lab sessions.

-    This programming intensive course, with its in-class lab component, introduces basic concepts of object-oriented programming in a language such as Java.

-    As a blended course, required lectures are primarily pre-recorded and to be viewed before each in-class lab session.
-Some parts of in-class sessions may also be devoted to lecture/discussion.

 :doc:`comp170`
-    | Section 002 (3251) Credits: 3; In person; Lecture
+    | Section 002/02L (3049) Credits: 3; In person; Lecture/Lab
-    | Instructor: Dmitriy Dligach
+    | Instructor: Robert Yacobellis
-    | Crown Center:103 (Lake Shore) Tuesday, Thursday 02:30PM-04:05
+    | Cuneo Hall:311 (Lake Shore) Tuesday, Thursday 11:30AM-12:45
+    | Cuneo Hall:311 (Lake Shore) Thursday 10:00AM-11:15 (lab)

     **Notes:**
-    This course is restricted to undergraduate students in the College of Arts and Sciences.
-Students from other schools specifically wishing to enroll in COMP
-    170 should contact the Computer Science Department to request an enrollment override.
+    This course is restricted to students in the College of Arts and Sciences.
+Students from other schools specifically wishing to enroll in COMP 170 should contact the Computer Science Department to request an enrollment override.

+    Students enrolled in COMP 170-002 (Lecture) will be automatically enrolled in COMP 170-02L (Lab).

+    This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp170`
-    | Section 003 (3626) Credits: 3; In person; Lecture
+    | Section 003/03L (6367) Credits: 3; In person; Lecture/Lab
-    | Instructor: William Honig
+    | Instructor: Staff
-    | Crown Center:103 (Lake Shore) Monday, Wednesday 09:20AM-11:15
+    | Cuneo Hall:311 (Lake Shore) Monday, Wednesday, Friday 08:15AM-09:05
+    | Cuneo Hall:311 (Lake Shore) Monday 09:20AM-10:10 (lab)

-    **Notes:** Combined Section ID:
+    **Notes:**

-    This course is restricted to undergraduate students in the College of Arts and Sciences.
-Students from other schools specifically wishing to enroll in COMP
-    170 should contact the Computer Science Department to request an enrollment override.
+    This course is restricted to students in the College of Arts and Sciences.
+Students from other schools specifically wishing to enroll in COMP 170 should contact the Computer Science Department to request an enrollment override.

+    Students enrolled in COMP 170-003 (Lecture) will be automatically enrolled in COMP 170-03L (Lab).

+    This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp170`
-    | Section 004/04L (3860) Credits: 3; In person; Lecture/Lab
+    | Section 004/04L (3556) Credits: 3; In person; Lecture/Lab
     | Instructor: William Honig
-    | Crown Center:103 (Lake Shore) Monday, Wednesday, Friday 11:30AM-12:20
+    | Cuneo Hall:311 (Lake Shore) Monday, Wednesday, Friday 10:25AM-11:15
-    | Crown Center:103 (Lake Shore) Friday 10:25AM-11:15 (lab)
+    | Cuneo Hall:311 (Lake Shore) Wednesday 09:20AM-10:10 (lab)

     **Notes:**
     This course is restricted to undergraduate students in the College of Arts and Sciences.
 Students from other schools specifically wishing to enroll in COMP
     170 should contact the Computer Science Department to request an enrollment override.

+    Students enrolled in COMP 170-004 (Lecture) will be automatically enrolled in COMP 170-04L (Lab).

+    This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

-    Students enrolled in COMP 170-004 (Lecture) will be automatically enrolled in COMP 170-04L (Lab).
+:doc:`comp170` [Term: Eight Week 1 - Alternate]
+    | Section 400 (6385) Credits: 3; In person; Lecture
+    | Instructor: Andrew N Harrington
+    | Crown Center:103 (Lake Shore) Monday 04:15PM-08:15
+    | Crown Center:103 (Lake Shore) Thursday 04:15PM-06:30
+    | Crown Center:105 (Lake Shore) Friday 04:15PM-08:15 - Check week(s)

+    **Notes:**
+    Foundations of Computer Science I.  Eight Week-First Session.

+    This section is restricted to students with undergraduate degrees.
+Department Consent is required, and then a Computer Science Department staff member will enroll you.

+    COMP 170-400 meets on Mondays, 4:15 pm - 8:15 pm, for the first eight weeks of the Semester, replacing holiday/vacation Mondays with Fridays.
+So the
+    Monday/Friday class schedule is: Mon, Aug 27; Fri, Sept 7; Mon, Sept 10; Mon, Sept 17; Mon, Sept 24; Mon, Oct 1; Fri, Oct 12; and Mon, Oct 15.

+    Labs meet on consecutive Thursdays, 4:15 pm - 6:30 pm: Thurs, Aug 30 through Thurs, Oct 18.

+:doc:`comp180`
+    | Section 001 (6282) Credits: 3; In person; Lecture
+    | Instructor: Ting Xiao
+    | Crown Center:105 (Lake Shore) Monday, Wednesday, Friday 09:20AM-10:10

 :doc:`comp215`
-    | Section 001 (3274) Credits: 3; In person; Lecture
+    | Section 001 (3071) Credits: 3; In person; Lecture
-    | Instructor: Aaron Lauve
+    | Instructor: Christine A Haught
-    | Crown Center:103 (Lake Shore) Monday, Wednesday, Friday 02:45PM-03:35
+    | Crown Center:105 (Lake Shore) Tuesday, Thursday 02:30PM-03:45

     **Notes:**
     COMP 215 is crosslisted with MATH 215.
 Register for MATH 215.

 :doc:`comp250`
-    | Section 01W (3425) Credits: 3; In person; Lecture
+    | Section 01W (3197) Credits: 3; In person; Lecture
     | Instructor: Roxanne Schwab
-    | Mundelein Center:0620 (Lake Shore) Monday, Wednesday 02:45PM-04:00
+    | Life Science Buildin:212 (Lake Shore) Monday, Wednesday 02:45PM-04:00

     **Notes:**
-    *This is a writing intensive course.*  This course is restricted to undergraduate students.
+    *This is a writing intensive course.*

+    This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp251`
-    | Section 001 (3361) Credits: 3; In person; Lecture
+    | Section 001 (3141) Credits: 3; In person; Lecture
     | Instructor: Guy Bevente
-    | Crown Center:140 (Lake Shore) Monday 07:00PM-09:30
+    | Cuneo Hall:117 (Lake Shore) Monday 07:00PM-09:30

     **Notes:**
     This course is restricted to undergraduate students.

     Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

 :doc:`comp264`
-    | Section 001 (3627) Credits: 3; In person; Lecture
+    | Section 001 (3373) Credits: 3; Blended; Lecture
     | Instructor: Ronald I Greenberg
+    | Cuneo Hall:117 (Lake Shore) Tuesday, Thursday 11:30AM-12:45

+    **Notes:**
+    This is a blended class.
+More details will be forthcoming.

+    This course is restricted to undergraduate students.

+    Graduate students wishing to enroll in a section of this course should contact their departmental graduate advisor.

+:doc:`comp271`
+    | Section 001 (6371) Credits: 3; In person; Lecture
+    | Instructor: Chandra N Sekharan
-    | Cuneo Hall:003 (Lake Shore) Monday, Wednesday, Friday 09:20AM-10:10
+    | Cuneo Hall:311 (Lake Shore) Tuesday, Thursday 02:30PM-04:05

     **Notes:**
     This course is restricted to undergraduate students.
 Graduate students wishing to enroll in a section of this course should contact their departmental